Catalysing knowledge into action

-The initiative achieves its conservation objectives by funding a portfolio of one and two year projects across the globe that each addresses one or more of the most pressing threats wildlife face in the 21st century.
+The programme achieves its conservation objectives by funding initiatives coordinating a portfolio of one and two year projects across the globe that each addresses one or more of the most pressing threats wildlife face in the 21st century.

 Funding is available both to IUCN Members and non-members.
 Funding applications respond to strategically defined Calls for Proposals issued periodically by SOS.
 These applications are then evaluated and shortlisted with the support of relevant members of the IUCN Species Survival Commission.

-- 109 projects directly supporting almost 80 NGOs including 30 IUCN Members.
+- More than 140 projects directly supporting almost 80 NGOs including 30 IUCN Members.

-- US$10 million allocated to species conservation so far.
+- More than $30 million raised for species conservation so far.